expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 ## When should I use this?

-This plugin is **installed by default** by our higher-level packages like `remark-expressive-code`, so it will be used automatically when rendering code blocks in your markdown / MDX documents..
+This plugin is **installed by default** by our higher-level packages like `remark-expressive-code`, so it will be used automatically when rendering code blocks in your markdown / MDX documents.

 ## Installation (not required)